NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2A made strong
 - 6AA(A) floats higher
+- 8A
+  - Made strong
-- 8A made strong; hitbox appears one frame later and disappears one frame sooner
+  - Hitbox appears one frame later and disappears one frame sooner
 - 8A(A) made strong

 ### Kimimaro